paulvu2023/AchieveFlow-Productivity-App/README.md

 - **Task Details**: Add descriptions and due dates to tasks, ensuring users never miss an important deadlines.

 - **Prioritize**: Assign priority levels (High, Medium, Low) to tasks, enabling users to focus on what truly matters.
+The task color automatically changes based on the priority.
+Red = High, Yellow = Medium, and Green = Low.

 - **Track Progress**: Mark tasks as completed, filling users with pride.